flutter/website/src/docs/development/add-to-app/ios/project-setup.md

 Flutter can be incrementaly added into your existing iOS application as embedded frameworks.

+## System requirements
+Your development environment must meet the [macOS system requirements for Flutter][] with [Xcode installed][].
+Flutter supports iOS 8.0 and later.

 ## Create a Flutter module

 To embed Flutter into your existing application, first create a Flutter module.